 Not Enough Time –Antiquing in Round Top, Spring, 2017

 It has been a conundrum for us between the two largest shows in Round Top.
 We have always admired Red Barn show, but we end up finding more to bring home from Marburger Farm every time.
 We have never been disappointed by visiting Round Top (except the speed trap near Rosebud and Lott), and the friendship formed between collectors and dealers are only strengthened through these unique events.
 I wish that we could have more time, maybe sip some coffee, chat with friends, and watch some longhorns grazing afar.

-At a time when the abstract, experimental and the minimal reigns supreme, a temporary sculpture exhibit in the Arts District, the Latino Cultural Center and Lee Park is particularly satisfying.
-The winged-figures by Jorge Marín were brought to Dallas through the Consulate General of Mexico and will remain here until sometime in May.
+At a time when the abstract, experimental, and minimal reign supreme, a temporary sculpture exhibit in the Arts District, the Latino Cultural Center and Lee Park is particularly satisfying.
+The winged figures by Jorge Marín were brought to Dallas through the Consulate General of Mexico and will remain here until sometime in May.
 Marín was … Continue reading Jorge Marín’s Wings of the City

 There is no excerpt because this is a protected post.

 PopCityMedia reports that giant sculptures depicting steel workers and made from steel beams from a bridge will soon loom over Pittsburgh's Southside.
 The neighborhood was home to many of the city's steel mills.
 The sculptures, collectively known as The Workers, will be placed in Riverfront Park.
 The City of Pittsburgh and the Heinz Endowments commissioned the … Continue reading Giant Steel Worker Sculptures Coming to Pittsburgh

 The Past That Was Chiseled Away — Visiting the Exhibition Echoes of the Past: The Buddhist Cave Temples of Xiangtangshan